th-otto/MagicOnLinux/README.md

 - sudo ./install-mime-types.sh
 - popd

 The first step copies the executable file, a ".desktop" file and an icon file to usually "/usr/local/", if not otherwise specified (see above).
-Otherwise, MagicOnLinux will always show your system theme's default icon for uninstalled applications.
+Otherwise, MagicOnLinux will always be represented with your system theme's generic application icon.

-The second step copies a specification of Atari program files with their respective icon to the system database.
-Afterwards, you should see ".PRG" files etc. with the Atari logo in your file manager (e.g. Nautilus), and a double click on them should start magic-on-linux.
+The second step copies a description of Atari program files with their respective icon to the system database.
+Afterwards, you should see ".PRG" files etc. with the Atari logo in your file manager (e.g. Nautilus).
+Further, a double click on an Atari program inside your host file manager should start magic-on-linux and immediately run the double-clicked Atari program inside the emulator.
+You can also auto-run multiple Atari applications, up to four.
+However, note that each time you double click an Atari program, an new instance of the emulator will be started.
+This behaviour may be changed in future.

 # How To Run

-Run the application with "magiclinux/build/magic-on-linux".
+Without having installed the application, run it with "magiclinux/build/magic-on-linux".
+If installed, you can omit the path, start it from your application manager or even with a double click on any Atari program.

 Try to e.g. add command line parameter "--atari-screen-mode=st-high" for misbehaving programs.